lesykos/python-first-presentation/slides/readme.txt

-Put your images for presentation into this folder
+Put your .txt files for presentation into this folder.

+File name example: slide_SLIDE_NUMBER_SLIDE_NAME where 	SLIDE_NUMBER 	- Slide number in the presentation
+	SLIDE_NAME 	- Slide name in the presentation